ekadofong/CompactBib/README.md

 # CompactBib
-A workaround to get a very compact • separated Latex bibliography
+A workaround to get a very compact • separated Latex bibliography.
+Latex wizardry framework for the pseudobib.tex file found here: https://tex.stackexchange.com/questions/165000/condense-non-numbered-bibliography-into-one-line

 Usage:
 Like compiling a normal bibtex file, you first add the citations to both the .tex and .bib files.